critterandguitari/Organelle_Manual/advanced_topics.md

 #####User-defined Scripts (what is inside 'Extras' in menu)

 #####Partioning the SD Card (running patches from SD, not USB)
+Some users may want store patches on the SD Card rather than the USB drive since it frees up up a USB port.
+This is possible with a little work.

+There are a few things to consider before doing away with your USB drive:
+1. You will be locking yourself into using WiFi for updating your Organelle with new patches.
+The SD card partition is a format that other operating systems (mac OS, windows) cannot read - so you just can't pop your SD card into your computer as you would a USB drive.
+2. Early production models shipped with 4GB SD cards as this size was adequate for storing the Organelle's OS.
+If your Organelle has this size SD card, you will have to swap it out for a larger one (8GB or more).
+You will need to follow the steps above for setting up a new SD card.

+If you are cool with those caveats, here are the steps:
+(*list steps here: 1. make sure your SD card is 8GB or bigger - if not, see caveat #2 2.
+Download the patch for resizing.....*)

+At this point, the Storage menu commands like Reload will affect your SD card.

 #####Using Remote Viewing
 first, follow steps to Partion the SD card since TigerVNC does not like to be run from USB drive.